septentrio-gnss/septentrio_gnss_driver/README.md

     - Further, `send_gga` specifies whether or not to send NMEA GGA messages to the NTRIP caster, and at which rate.
 It must be one of `auto`, `off`, `sec1`, `sec5`, `sec10` or `sec60`.
 In `auto` mode, the receiver automatically sends GGA messages if requested by the caster.
     - The boolean parameter `mosaic_has_internet` specifies whether mosaic has internet access or not.
 Note that an Ethernet cable is the only way to enable internet access on mosaic receivers at the moment.
 In case internet is available, NTRIP will be configured with a simple command `snts, ...` ROSaic sends to the receiver.
     - The parameter `rtcm_version` specifies the type of RTCM data transmitted to ROSaic by the NTRIP caster, either `RTCMv2` or `RTCMv3`.
 It depends on the mountpoint.
     - In case the connection to the receiver is via TCP, `mosaic_input_corrections_tcp` specifies the port number of the IP server (IPS1) connection that ROSaic establishes on the receiver.
 Note that ROSaic will send GGA messages on this connection, such that in the `Data Link` application of `RxTools` one just needs to set up a TCP client to the host name as found in the ROSaic parameter `device` with the port as found in `mosaic_input_corrections_tcp`.
-If the latter connection were connection 1 on Data Link, then connection 2 would set up an NTRIP client connecting to the NTRIP caster as specified in the above parameters in order to forward the corrections from connection 2 to connection 1.
+If the latter connection were connection 1 on `Data Link`, then connection 2 would set up an NTRIP client connecting to the NTRIP caster as specified in the above parameters in order to forward the corrections from connection 2 to connection 1.
-    - Finally, in case we are facing a serial connection (COM or USB), the parameter `mosaic_input_corrections_serial` analogously determines the port on which corrections could be serially forwarded to mosaic receivers via Data Link.
+    - Finally, in case we are facing a serial connection (COM or USB), the parameter `mosaic_input_corrections_serial` analogously determines the port on which corrections could be serially forwarded to mosaic receivers via `Data Link`.
     - default: `off`, empty, empty, empty, empty, empty, `v2`, `auto`, `false`, `RTCMv2`, `6666`, `USB2`

-- Implemented Parameters Configuring (Non-)Publishing of ROS Messages
+- Parameters Configuring (Non-)Publishing of ROS Messages
   - `publish/navsatfix`: `true` to publish `sensor_msgs/NavSatFix.msg` messages into the topic `/navsatfix`
-    - default: `true`
   - `publish/gpgga`: `true` to publish `rosaic/GPGGA.msg` messages into the topic `/gpgga`
-    - default: `false`
   - `publish/pvtgeodetic`: `true` to publish `rosaic/PVTGeodetic.msg` messages into the topic `/pvtgeodetic`
-    - default: `true`
   - `publish/pvtcartesian`: `true` to publish `rosaic/PVTCartesian.msg` messages into the topic `/pvtcartesian`
-    - default: `false`
   - `publish/poscovgeodetic`: `true` to publish `rosaic/PosCovGeodetic.msg` messages into the topic `/poscovgeodetic`
-    - default: `true`
   - `publish/atteuler`: `true` to publish `rosaic/AttEuler.msg` messages into the topic `/atteuler`
-    - default: `true`
   - `publish/attcoveuler`: `true` to publish `rosaic/AttCovEuler.msg` messages into the topic `/attcoveuler`
-    - default: `true`
   - `publish/gpsfix`: `true` to publish `gps_common/GPSFix.msg` messages into the topic `/gpsfix`
-    - default: `false`
   - `publish/poscovcartesian`: `true` to publish `rosaic/PosCovCartesian.msg` messages into the topic `/poscovcartesian`
-    - default: `false`
-  - `publish/posewithcovariancestamped`: `true` to publish `geometry_msgs/PoseWithCovarianceStamped.msg` messages into the topic `/orientation`
+  - `publish/pose`: `true` to publish `geometry_msgs/PoseWithCovarianceStamped.msg` messages into the topic `/pose`
-    - default: `false`
   - `publish/gpst`: `true` to publish `sensor_msgs/TimeReference.msg` messages into the topic `/gpst`
-    - default: `false`
   - `publish/gprmc`: `true` to publish `nmea_msgs/GPRMC.msg` messages into the topic `/gprmc`
-    - default: `false`
   - `publish/gpgsa`: `true` to publish `nmea_msgs/GPGSA.msg` messages into the topic `/gpgsa`
-    - default: `false`
   - `publish/gpgsv`: `true` to publish `nmea_msgs/GPGSV.msg` messages into the topic `/gpgsv`
-    - default: `false`
-- Planned Parameters Configuring (Non-)Publishing of ROS Messages
-  - `publish/rosdiagnostics`: `true` to publish `diagnostic_msgs/DiagnosticArray.msg` messages into the topic `/rosdiagnostics`
+  - `publish/diagnostics`: `true` to publish `diagnostic_msgs/DiagnosticArray.msg` messages into the topic `/diagnostics`
-    - default: `false`
-  - `publish/receiversetup`: `true` to publish `rosaic/ReceiverSetup.msg` messages into the topic `/receiversetup`
-    - default: `false`
-  - `publish/inputlink`: `true` to publish `rosaic/InputLink.msg` messages into the topic `/inputlink`
-    - default: `false`
-  - `publish/receivertime`: `true` to publish `rosaic/ReceiverTime.msg` messages into the topic `/receivertime`
-    - default: `false`

 ### ROS Topic Publications
 A selection of NMEA sentences, the majority being standardized sentences, and proprietary SBF blocks is translated into ROS messages, partly generic and partly custom, and can be published at the discretion of the user into the following ROS topics.
 Only ROS messages `sensor_msgs/NavSatFix` and `gps_common/GPSFix` are published by default.
 All published ROS messages, even custom ones, start with a ROS generic header [`std_msgs/Header.msg`](https://docs.ros.org/melodic/api/std_msgs/html/msg/Header.html), which includes the receiver time stamp as well as the frame ID, the latter being specified in the ROS parameter `frame_id`.
-- Implemented Topics
-  - `/navsatfix`: publishes generic ROS message [`sensor_msgs/NavSatFix.msg`](https://docs.ros.org/kinetic/api/sensor_msgs/html/msg/NavSatFix.html), converted from the SBF blocks `PVTGeodetic` and `PosCovGeodetic` or from the NMEA sentences GGA and GSA via a covariance estimation algorithm
+- `/navsatfix`: publishes generic ROS message [`sensor_msgs/NavSatFix.msg`](https://docs.ros.org/kinetic/api/sensor_msgs/html/msg/NavSatFix.html), converted from the SBF blocks `PVTGeodetic` and `PosCovGeodetic`
   - The ROS message [`sensor_msgs/NavSatFix.msg`](https://docs.ros.org/kinetic/api/sensor_msgs/html/msg/NavSatFix.html) can be fed directly into the [`navsat_transform_node`](https://docs.ros.org/melodic/api/robot_localization/html/navsat_transform_node.html) of the ROS navigation stack.
 - `/pvtgeodetic`: publishes custom ROS message `rosaic/PVTGeodetic.msg`, corresponding to the SBF block `PVTGeodetic`
 - `/poscovgeodetic`: publishes custom ROS message `rosaic/PosCovGeodetic.msg`, corresponding to SBF block `PosCovGeodetic`
 - `/pvtcartesian`: publishes custom ROS message `rosaic/PVTCartesian.msg`, corresponding to the SBF block `PVTCartesian`
-  - `/gpgga`: publishes generic ROS message [`nmea_msgs/Gpgga.msg`](https://docs.ros.org/api/nmea_msgs/html/msg/Gpgga.html), converted from the NMEA sentence GGA
 - `/gpsfix`: publishes generic ROS message [`gps_common/GPSFix.msg`](https://docs.ros.org/hydro/api/gps_common/html/msg/GPSFix.html), which is much more detailed than [`sensor_msgs/NavSatFix.msg`](https://docs.ros.org/kinetic/api/sensor_msgs/html/msg/NavSatFix.html), converted from the SBF blocks `PVTGeodetic`, `PosCovGeodetic`, `ChannelStatus`, `MeasEpoch`, `AttEuler`, `AttCovEuler`, `VelCovGeodetic` and `DOP`
 - `/atteuler`: publishes custom ROS message `rosaic/AttEuler.msg`, corresponding to SBF block `AttEuler`
 - `/attcoveuler`: publishes custom ROS message `rosaic/AttCovEuler.msg`, corresponding to the SBF block `AttCovEuler`
-    - In ROS, all state estimation nodes in the [`robot_localization` package](https://docs.ros.org/melodic/api/robot_localization/html/index.html) can accept the ROS message `geometry_msgs/PoseWithCovarianceStamped.msg`.
 - `/poscovcartesian`: publishes custom ROS message `rosaic/PosCovCartesian.msg`, corresponding to SBF block `PosCovCartesian`
-  - `/posewithcovariancestamped`: publishes generic ROS message [`geometry_msgs/PoseWithCovarianceStamped.msg`](https://docs.ros.org/melodic/api/geometry_msgs/html/msg/PoseWithCovarianceStamped.html), converted from the SBF blocks `PVTGeodetic`, `PosCovGeodetic`, `AttEuler` and `AttCovEuler`
+- `/pose`: publishes generic ROS message [`geometry_msgs/PoseWithCovarianceStamped.msg`](https://docs.ros.org/melodic/api/geometry_msgs/html/msg/PoseWithCovarianceStamped.html), converted from the SBF blocks `PVTGeodetic`, `PosCovGeodetic`, `AttEuler` and `AttCovEuler`
   - Note that GNSS provides absolute positioning, while robots are often localized within a local level frame.
 The pose field of this ROS message contains position with respect to the absolute ENU frame (longitude, latitude, height), while the orientation is with respect to a vehicle-fixed (e.g. for mosaic-x5 in moving base mode via the command setAntennaLocation, ...) !local!
 NED frame.
 Thus the orientation is !not! given with respect to the same frame as the position is given in.
 The cross-covariances are hence set to 0.
+  - In ROS, all state estimation nodes in the [`robot_localization` package](https://docs.ros.org/melodic/api/robot_localization/html/index.html) can accept the ROS message `geometry_msgs/PoseWithCovarianceStamped.msg`.
-  - `/gpst` (for GPS Time): publishes generic ROS message [`sensor_msgs/TimeReference.msg`](https://docs.ros.org/melodic/api/sensor_msgs/html/msg/TimeReference.html), converted from the SBF block `GPSUtc`
+- `/gpst` (for GPS Time): publishes generic ROS message [`sensor_msgs/TimeReference.msg`](https://docs.ros.org/melodic/api/sensor_msgs/html/msg/TimeReference.html), converted from the `PVTGeodetic` block's GPS time information, stored in its header, or - if `use_gnss_time` is set to `false` - from the systems's wall-clock time
+- `/gpgga`: publishes custom ROS message `rosaic/Gpgga.msg` - equivalent to [`nmea_msgs/Gpgga.msg`](https://docs.ros.org/api/nmea_msgs/html/msg/Gpgga.html) - converted from the NMEA sentence GGA
-  - `/gprmc`: accepts generic ROS message [`nmea_msgs/Gprmc.msg`](https://docs.ros.org/api/nmea_msgs/html/msg/Gprmc.html), converted from the NMEA sentence RMC
+- `/gprmc`: publishes custom ROS message `rosaic/Gprmc.msg` - equivalent to [`nmea_msgs/Gprmc.msg`](https://docs.ros.org/api/nmea_msgs/html/msg/Gprmc.html) - converted from the NMEA sentence RMC
-  - `/gpgsa`: accepts generic ROS message [`nmea_msgs/Gpgsa.msg`](https://docs.ros.org/api/nmea_msgs/html/msg/Gpgsa.html), converted from the NMEA sentence GSA
+- `/gpgsa`: publishes custom ROS message `rosaic/Gpgsa.msg` - equivalent to [`nmea_msgs/Gpgsa.msg`](https://docs.ros.org/api/nmea_msgs/html/msg/Gpgsa.html) - converted from the NMEA sentence GSA
-  - `/gpgsv`: accepts generic ROS message [`nmea_msgs/Gpgsv.msg`](https://docs.ros.org/api/nmea_msgs/html/msg/Gpgsv.html), converted from the NMEA sentence GSV
+- `/gpgsv`: publishes custom ROS message `rosaic/Gpgsv.msg` - equivalent to [`nmea_msgs/Gpgsv.msg`](https://docs.ros.org/api/nmea_msgs/html/msg/Gpgsv.html) - converted from the NMEA sentence GSV
-- Planned Topics
-  - `/rosdiagnostics`: accepts generic ROS message [`diagnostic_msgs/DiagnosticArray.msg`](https://docs.ros.org/api/diagnostic_msgs/html/msg/DiagnosticArray.html), converted from the SBF blocks `QualityInd` and `ReceiverStatus`
+- `/diagnostics`: accepts generic ROS message [`diagnostic_msgs/DiagnosticArray.msg`](https://docs.ros.org/api/diagnostic_msgs/html/msg/DiagnosticArray.html), converted from the SBF blocks `QualityInd`, `ReceiverStatus` and `ReceiverSetup`
-  - `/receiversetup`: accepts custom ROS message `rosaic/ReceiverSetup.msg`, corresponding to the SBF block `ReceiverSetup`
-  - `/inputlink`: accepts custom ROS message `rosaic/InputLink.msg`, corresponding to the SBF block `InputLink`
-    - This message is useful for reporting statistics on the number of bytes and messages received and accepted on each active connection descriptor.
-  - `/receivertime`: accepts custom ROS message `rosaic/ReceiverTime.msg`, corresponding to the SBF block `ReceiverTime`

 ## Suggestions for Improvements
 - Automatic Search: If the host address of the receiver is omitted in the `host:port` specification, the driver could automatically search and establish a connection on the specified port.
 - Incorporating PCAP: For PCAP connections the ROS parameter `device` could be generalized to accept the path to the .pcap file.
 In this case, the node could exit automatically after finishing playback.
 - Publishing the topic `/basestation`: It could accept the custom ROS message `rosaic/BaseStation.msg`, corresponding to the SBF block `BaseStation` (e.g. to know position of base).
-- Publishing the topic `/rtcmdatum`: It could accept the custom ROS message `rosaic/RTCMDatum.msg`, corresponding to the SBF block `RTCMDatum` (whose purpose is to get a datum that is more local).
 - Publishing the topic `/measepoch`: It could accept the custom ROS message `rosaic/MeasEpoch.msg`, corresponding to the SBF block `MeasEpoch` (raw GNSS data).
-- Publishing the topic `/twistwithcovariancestamped`: It could accept the generic ROS message [`geometry_msgs/TwistWithCovarianceStamped.msg`](https://docs.ros.org/melodic/api/geometry_msgs/html/msg/TwistWithCovarianceStamped.html), converted from the SBF blocks `PVTGeodetic`, `PosCovGeodetic` and some others (which?, where to get angular, i.e. rotational, velocity + covariances from?), or via standardized NMEA sentences (cf. the [NMEA driver](https://wiki.ros.org/nmea_navsat_driver)).
+- Publishing the topic `/twist`: It could accept the generic ROS message [`geometry_msgs/TwistWithCovarianceStamped.msg`](https://docs.ros.org/melodic/api/geometry_msgs/html/msg/TwistWithCovarianceStamped.html), converted from the SBF blocks `PVTGeodetic`, `PosCovGeodetic` and others or via standardized NMEA sentences (cf. the [NMEA driver](https://wiki.ros.org/nmea_navsat_driver)).
 - The ROS message [`geometry_msgs/TwistWithCovarianceStamped.msg`](https://docs.ros.org/melodic/api/geometry_msgs/html/msg/TwistWithCovarianceStamped.html) could be fed directly into the [`robot_localization`](https://docs.ros.org/melodic/api/robot_localization/html/index.html) nodes of the ROS navigation stack.
-- Additional ROSaic parameter: mosaic login name and password.
 - Additional ROSaic parameter: endianness of the system.
-- Equip ROSaic with an NTRIP client such that it can forward corrections on its own to the receiver.
+- Equip ROSaic with an NTRIP client such that it can forward corrections to the receiver independently of `Data Link`.

 ## Adding New SBF Blocks or NMEA messages
 Is there an SBF block or NMEA message that is not being addressed while being important to your application?
 If yes, follow these steps:
 1. Find the log reference of interest in the publicly accessible, official documentation.
-Hence select the reference guide file in the [product support section for mosaic-X5](https://www.septentrio.com/en/support/mosaic/mosaic-x5) of Septentrio's homepage and focus on Chapter 4.
+Hence select the reference guide file e.g. in the [product support section for mosaic-X5](https://www.septentrio.com/en/support/mosaic/mosaic-x5) of Septentrio's homepage and focus on Chapter 4.
 2. Add a new `.msg` file to the `rosaic/msg` folder.
 3. SBF: Add the new struct definition to the `sbf_structs.hpp` file.
 4. Parsing/Processing the message/block:
     - Both: Add a new include guard to let the compiler know about the existence of the header file (such as `rosaic/PVTGeodetic.h`) that gets compiler-generated from the `.msg` file constructed in step 3.
-    - SBF: Extend the `NMEA_ID_Enum` enumeration in the `mosaic_message.hpp` file with a new entry.
+    - SBF: Extend the `NMEA_ID_Enum` enumeration in the `rx_message.hpp` file with a new entry.
-    - SBF: Extend the static `StringValues_Initialize()` method in the `mosaic_message.hpp` file with a new entry.
+    - SBF: Extend the initialization of the `RxIDMap` map in the `rx_message.cpp` file with a new pair.
-    - SBF: Add a new callback function declaration, a new method, to the `io_comm_mosaic::mosaicMessage class` in the `mosaic_message.hpp` file.
+    - SBF: Add a new callback function declaration, a new method, to the `io_comm_rx::RxMessage class` in the `rx_message.hpp` file.
-    - SBF: Add the latter's definition to the `mosaic_message.cpp` file.
+    - SBF: Add the latter's definition to the `rx_message.cpp` file.
-    - SBF: Add a new C++ "case" (part of the C++ switch-case structure) in the `mosaic_message.hpp` file.
+    - SBF: Add a new C++ "case" (part of the C++ switch-case structure) in the `rx_message.hpp` file.
 It should be modeled on the existing `evPVTGeodetic` case, e.g. one needs a static counter variable declaration.
     - NMEA: Construct two new parsing files such as `gpgga.cpp` to the `rosaic/src/rosaic/parsers/nmea_parsers` folder and one such as `gpgga.hpp` to the `rosaic/include/rosaic/parsers/nmea_parsers` folder.
-5. Create a new `publish/..` ROSaic parameter in the `rosaic/config/rover.yaml` file, create a global boolean variable `publish_...` in the `rosaic/src/rosaic/nodelets/rosaic_node.cpp` file, insert the publishing callback function to the C++ "multimap" `IO.handlers_.callbackmap_` - which is already storing all the others - in the `rosaic_node::ROSaicNode::DefineMessages()` method in the same file and add an `extern bool publish_...;` line to the `rosaic/src/include/nodelets/rosaic_node.hpp` file.
+5. Create a new `publish/..` ROSaic parameter in the `rosaic/config/rover.yaml` file, create a global boolean variable `publish_...` in the `rosaic/src/rosaic/node/rosaic_node.cpp` file, insert the publishing callback function to the C++ "multimap" `IO.handlers_.callbackmap_` - which is already storing all the others - in the `rosaic_node::ROSaicNode::defineMessages()` method in the same file and add an `extern bool publish_...;` line to the `rosaic/src/include/node/rosaic_node.hpp` file.
 6. Modify the `rosaic/CMakeLists.txt` file by adding a new entry to the `add_message_files` section.